BinaryAlchemy/baBenchmark/README.md

-This speedtest uses multiple different CPU tests to measure the speed of a machine.
+This speedtest uses multiple different CPU and GPU tests to measure the speed of a computer.
 The results are collected in a .csv table, which can be opened/imported into Excel.

-Note Excel import:
-If you are located in e.g. Germany and your system does not use the decimal symbol . (point), then you have to use Excel menu Data/External Data/import from text.
-Change the Settings Divider to Comma and change the number format decimal symbol to . (point) and the 1000er symbol to comma.

 How to use:

 1)
-At first, please see the file Readme_download.txt to download missing executables.
-(Like Arnold)

-2)
-Open a terminal/command prompt and execute the startup script for your OS.
+Optionally: Open a terminal/command prompt.
+Execute the startup script for your OS.

 baBenchmark\START_Windows_CPU.bat  [prependName] [appendName]

-IMPORTANT NOTE for the CPU test:
+IMPORTANT NOTE for the CPU test regarding VRAY:
 WINDOWS with CPU INTEL 12th Gen and later:
 The new Intel CPUs have Performance and Efficiency cores.
 Windows 10/11 automatically assigns the render to Efficiency cores only.